 Recently, I've been thinking a lot about human centred design, and how the past two years I've effectively re-designed (or re-engineered?) a career change path that better reflects my values, enables me to stay involved in select, web/data-science focussed astronomy projects, and enables me to work on new challenges with the aim of making a positive impact on the world.
 It's rare that people have the opportunity to that.
 Some may see it as completely self-indulgent, others may see it as finding a new calling, others might call it a mid-life career crisis.

 But the more people I meet, the more I discover that I'm not the only one who is forging a new and unique pathway to a successful career.
 Every other week I meet people who are eschewing the well-trodden career path and flipping their lifestyle and careers in unexpected ways.
 For academic researchers this can be a challenge.
 Leaving the field is often seen as being negative – a failure of sorts, and proof of the "publish or perish" mantra.
-It can also lead to somewhat of an existential crisis, since much of what you do quickly becomes "your identity", whether you meat it to or not – the friend who is the "rocket scientist".
+It can also lead to somewhat of an existential crisis, since much of what you do quickly becomes your identity whether you meat it to or not – the friend who is the "rocket scientist".

 For me the past two years have been an unexpected adventure.
 I would not have had as many different experiences and opportunities had I not taken a leap into the unknown, and allowed myself to take a break from full-time work.
 Although I knew I would be ok – at least financially, this was a very bold move.
 Throughout the year I said "no" to a number of good opportunities, that would have meant settling for the same type of work.
 Melbourne's growing startup ecosystem and the need for universities and academics to innovate, as well as the rise of data science in academia and tech, have played a major role in re-designing my career.
 So was the growing realisation that if I were to leave astronomy research – which to a large extent I already had.... it had to be for something amazing.
 Something meaningful.
 Purposeful.

 Then in late 2015 my mum was told she needed major heart surgery.
 We knew she needed a heart valve replacement so this was nothing too dire.
 The procedure is quite straightforward, but the recovery time is a good month or two.
-So when my contract at Swinburne ended in Feb 2016, it made complete sense to sense to me.
-It meant I could take time off to help look after mum after her heart valve surgery, and I could help out Jo and her family at the drop of a hat, and for whenever they needed some extra support.
-I could drive her to and from the Alfred, keep her company during chemo sessions, support her during oncology and x-ray appointments, hold crutches, take her out for morning coffee, be her chaperone for city lunch catchups, do the kinder drop off and pick up, drink cups of tea, gossip about friends and talk rubbish about seemingly inconsequential things, and help her figure out her kick cancers ass! action plan.
+So when my contract at Swinburne ended in Feb 2016, it made complete sense to take a good 6-month career break.
+It meant I could take time off to help look after mum after her heart valve surgery, and I could help out Jo and her family, and be available at the drop of a hat should they need some extra support.
+I could drive her to and from the hospital, keep her company during chemo sessions, support her during oncology and x-ray appointments, hold her crutches, take her out for morning coffee, take her out for lunch with friends, do the kinder drop off and pick up, make cups of tea, gossip about friends and talk rubbish about seemingly inconsequential things, and help her figure out her kick cancers ass! action plan.

 - I spent considerable time learning about and understanding Melbourne's startup ecosystem.
 I attended numerous Melbourne Accelerator Program (MAP), Melbourne Conversations, Startup Vic, and Launch Vic events, and digested white papers & reports.